 Early predictions of outcomes

-For DMD, plan ahead for accessibility in entrance, bath, and other parts of the home, plus acquiring vehicles suitable for power wheelchair transportation.
-Application for state Medicaid Waiver programs may assist with modification expenses and should be considered early as waiting lists can be long.
+For boys with DMD, home accessibility (i.e., entrance, bathroom, bedroom, kitchen, etc.) should be assessed and, when possible, adjusted prior to decline in function.
+Focus should be given to acquiring vehicles suitable for power wheelchair transportation.
+Application for state Medicaid waiver programs may assist with modification expenses and should be considered early as waiting lists can be long.

 Social role and social support system

-Families affected by DMD need support in the practical and emotional challenges inherent in a progressive, degenerative condition.
-Refer to MDA and other support and advocacy organizations and use professional counselors when needed.
+Families affected by DMD need support in the both the practical and emotional challenges inherent in a progressive, degenerative condition.
+Mental health needs of the patient and family should be completed at every visit.
+Psychology evaluation can also be helpful.
+The Muscular Dystrophy Association (MDA) and other support and advocacy organizations can provide resources, and professional counselors and psychologists should be utilized when needed.
 Although physical challenges may be less with BMD, emotional stressors may be similar.
-Unfounded guilt about carrying and passing on genetic disease should be addressed to reduce and relieve it.
+Unfounded guilt about carrying and passing on genetic disease should be addressed as well.16

 Available or current treatment guidelines